IanFinlayson/exploring-cs/chapter01.md

     c) 5 and 3

-    Remember that you don't need to understand why this algorithm works to follow its steps (or indeed even know what a greatest common divisor even is).
+    Remember that you don't need to understand why this algorithm works to follow its steps (or indeed know what a greatest common divisor even is).

 3. In grade school you learned an algorithm for adding numbers with any number of digits.
 Try writing out the algorithm as a set of detailed step-by-step instructions.
 You